grAyDHD/G_ENGINE/Library/demos/19_m3Text/Design.md

 ### Step 2:
     Font Data Integration
-- [ ] Define a data structure for font glyphs (e.g., 8x8 pixel bitmaps).
+[x] Define a data structure for font glyphs (e.g., 8x8 pixel bitmaps).

-- [ ] Implement a function to extract glyph data for a given character.
+    FUTURE IDEA: easy font importation function/glyph info What it would do:  read a table of glyph data, create c file defining each: uppercaseAlphabet[26]
+    lowerCaseAlphabet[26]
+    numbers[10]
+    symbols[10]
+    This will allow easier creation of new compatible fonts

 ### Step 3:
     Text Drawing Function
-- [ ] Implement a `drawCharacter(x, y, char, color)` function.
+[ ] Implement a `drawCharacter(x, y, char)` function.
 - [ ] Draw a single character at specified coordinates.
-  - [ ] Use a single solid color for the character.

-- [ ] Implement a `drawText(x, y, *text, color)` function.
+[ ] Implement a `drawText(x, y, *text)` function.
 - [ ] Draw multiple characters as a single line of text.
 - [ ] Verify correct spacing between characters.

 ### Step 4:
     Text Color and Background Handling